tanakrit-d/sideloading-source-docs/README.md

 An AltStore/Feather/SideStore compatible source is just a `.json` file that the app can read.
 Users simply direct the app to the URL in order to add the source.

-There are however, a few things to keep in mind which we'll explore:
+There are however a few things to keep in mind which we'll explore:

 ### Version